 It’s all about investigating and evaluating the risk.
 Look at the tax requirements and speak to an accountant or tax professional, or visit the ATO to understand your tax obligations.
 If the business is a franchise, ask for a copy of the franchisor’s disclosure statement.

+Examine the previous years’ tax and financial statements, and balance sheets.
 Check the Personal Property and Securities Register to make sure there are no outstanding interests on the property being sold.
 If there are existing employees who will be transferring with the business, make sure you’re aware of your responsibilities regarding the transfer of employee entitlements.

-Most important of all, know what the business is worth.
 Getting expert advice here is crucial, so have the business independently valued by an accountant, business advisor or business broker before you make a final decision.